yashkhetade/JavaMicroservices/Microservices.md

 4) As the number of modules increase, then application size increases, downtime for re-deployment may also increase accordingly.

+## It is difficult to scale  Monolithic Application

+## Lets suppose we have created sbi yono application backend and deployed it on aws env

+## If more request and user are visting the fund transfer feature then i need to scale entire application rather than a single feature rewards

+## But due to Monolithic Architecture unneccesary we need to scale rewards , credit cards and other features to

 ## What are Microservices (MS) -